German Dog Breeds – Discover These Popular Pups!Last updated: by Jessi Larson

 According to the American Kennel Club (AKC), the German Spitz is one of the most ancient dog breeds and the oldest originating from Central Europe.
 Its breed lineage is tied closely to both the Pomeranian and Keeshond.

 This dog is extremely intelligent and has great tracking skills.
-Their strong, even temperament makes them a wonderful pet.
+Their strong, even-tempered personality makes them a wonderful pet.

 Instinctually, the Münsterländer loves being part of a pack.
 They are excellent family dogs and will enjoy spending lots of time outdoors together.